History of Soup Kitchens

 How Soup Kitchen Started in America

-The concept of soup kitchens started in the US around 1929.
+The history of soup kitchens started in the US around 1929.
 It was during this era where growing depression in America was greatly felt.

 Soup kitchens were badly needed at that time considering the failing economy in the 1930s.
 There were at least 12 million Americans that were out of work.